 Hemp contains compounds that have been proven to have the ability to kill surface bacteria, including strains of staph.
 The short version?
-Your clothes won't get moldy and mildewy if they get too humid or damp.
+Your clothes won't get mouldy and mildewy if they get too humid or damp.

-It's as important as ever to protect yourself from harmful UV rays, but besides lathering yourself in Coppertone, consider covering yourself in hemp to naturally protect yourself from the sun–it boasts a natrual SPF of at least 15.
+It's as important as ever to protect yourself from harmful UV rays, but besides lathering yourself in Coppertone, consider covering yourself in hemp to naturally protect yourself from the sun–it boasts a natural SPF of at least 15.

 You may also notice that hemp garments don't create static.
-It has the same net static charge as human skin and works in harmony with our electirmagnetic fields.
+It has the same net static charge as human skin and works in harmony with our electromagnetic fields.
 We don't quite understand it either but we like it!